 I think one of the biggest misconceptions about eating a healthy (and gluten-free) diet is that it’s full of boring, unfulfilling and tasteless meals.
 But it’s always been a passion of mine to get creative with recipes and make healthful eating fun.
 That’s how you keep healthy living going for the long haul.

 One of my favorite dishes to experiment with is salad because it’s the best way to get a nutrient-dense and energy-boosting meal into your day, without tons of calories.
 But the key to preparing a salad is making sure it’s going to be satisfying and filling.
 You do that by layering a variety of ingredients, and making sure to get some healthy fats, complex carbohydrates and quality protein in there, too.

 That’s exactly what I did with this Cobb salad recipe.
 Unlike your traditional Cobb salad that includes pork bacon and unhealthy salad dressing, my recipe calls for beef bacon and a homemade salad dressing that will you blow you away.
-Like my kale caesar salad and watermelon feta salad, this gluten-free and healthy Cobb salad recipe will keep you feeling full and energized, and you’ll enjoy every bite.
+This gluten-free and healthy Cobb salad recipe will keep you feeling full and energized, and you’ll enjoy every bite.

 Here’s the thing about Cobb salads — they aren’t all created equal.
 Some recipes call for pork bacon, blue cheese and dressings that are made with mayonnaise, poor-quality oils and too much salt.
 In these cases, a Cobb salad isn’t your most healthful option.
 But there are ways to make Cobb salads nutrient-dense and figure-friendly.